Twin Cities, Gemini

 “Yeah, didn’t he try ta put ‘em all around town or somethin’?”
 Cadence threw her head back and cackled.
 “Wait, I remember now.
 No one—”

 “No one would let him put his signs up, so he ended up just placing them all around his store,” Francis finished.
-“And people started to think we were child candy brand models.”
+“And people started to think we were child candy brand models.
+It was funny until he adopted some dogs to sick on us.”

 “And that’s how we discovered I was deathly allergic to peanuts.”
 Francis chuckled.